Geometric Analysis of Magnetic Labyrinthine Stripe Evolution via Deep Learning Segmentation: Methodology

 \subsubsection{Training}

+The U-Net was trained to reconstruct Otsu-thresholded binary masks from clear patches with $320{\times}320$ resolution.
+These patches were corrupted with synthetic noise to simulate degraded regions.
+Trials $t \in \{1, 2, 3, 4\}$, comprising 296 images, were used for training and validation.
+The remaining 148 images from trials $t \in \{5, 6\}$ were reserved for the test set.

+The training set comprised patches from high-local-variance regions, while validation used areas with a local variance under 70\% of the overall image variance, ensuring that most patches exhibited substantial degradation.
+We sampled and manually annotated 64 patches ($320{\times}320$).
+Performance metrics were calculated without augmentation.

-For training the U-Net, the objective was to recreate Otsu-thresholded patches of $320\times320$ resolution based on the original image patches augmented with synthetic noise.
-At each epoch, 16 patches were randomly cropped from the well-defined sampleable region of each image.
+For each training epoch, four patches were randomly sampled from the well-defined region of each training image.
 The patches were further augmented by applying random rotations of $0^\circ$, $90^\circ$, $180^\circ$ or $270^\circ$.
 The network was implemented in Python using the PyTorch framework\footnote{https://pytorch.org/}.
 It was trained with a batch size of 32 and a learning rate of $10^{-3}$.
-The loss function used was Binary Cross Entropy with Logits Loss (\texttt{BCEWithLogitsLoss}), which internally applies a sigmoid function, allowing for training with the segmentation targets in the [0,1] range.
-The model was trained for a total of 5 epochs with Adam optimizer.
-Training the model for longer caused overfitting, reducing the segmentation accuracy under real degradations.
+The loss function was Binary Cross Entropy with Logits Loss (\texttt{BCEWithLogitsLoss}), which internally applies a sigmoid function, allowing for training with the segmentation targets in the $[0, 1]$ range.
+The model was trained for a total of 30 epochs with the Adam optimizer.
+The epoch with the best validation IoU was used for test evaluation.

+The resulting loss curves and validation performance metrics are compiled in Appendix~\ref{sec:appendix_B}, alongside a quantitative ablation study on the impact of synthetic degradations during training on the model's performance.

-Training was conducted using a single NVidia A100 GPU in the Google Colab environment\footnote{colab.research.google.com}.
-Error cases in segmentation are discussed in Appendix~\ref{subsection:segmentation_mistakes}.
+Training was conducted using a single NVIDIA A100 GPU in the Google Colab environment\footnote{colab.research.google.com}.